-It’s not that tough to buy a domain name and doesnt cost much either (just $10/year), just decide a name you want to choose as your domain name, if can be your full name or it can be something descriptive, for example, foodmagic, foodmagazine, evergreenrecipes etc. While all these fancy names might not be available now, but you can still try by combining two words to make a unique name for your blog.
+It’s not that tough to buy a domain name and doesn’t cost much either (only $10/year), decide a name you want to choose as your domain name, it can be your full name, or it can be something descriptive, for example, foodmagic, foodmagazine, evergreenrecipes, etc. While all these fancy names might not be available now, but you can still try by combining two words to make a unique name for your blog.

 For example, twitter.com/foodmagic, facebook.com/foodmagic and so on,